Refgenie genome configuration file

 - genome_folder: Path to parent folder refgenie-managed assets.

-- genome_server: URL to a refgenieserver instance (currently only 1 URL allowed).
+- genome_servers: URL to a refgenieserver instances.

 - genome_archive: (optional; used by refgenieserver) Path to folder where asset archives will be stored.